sientia/guides/style/README.md

 [Sample](/thoughtbot/guides/blob/master/style/samples/testing.rb)

-* Use traits for factories, keep factories minimal.
+* Factories: avoid using a lot of :traits directly in your tests - create specific factories instead.
 * Avoid using instance variables in tests.
 * Don't prefix `it` block descriptions with 'should'.
 * Name outer `describe` blocks after the method under test.
 Use `.method`